BREAKING NEWS: 20 minute Covid-19 antibody test for relatives

 The New Reality.

-We are re-aligning the resident in-house services to meet social distance guidance from the Government, for areas such as lounges and dining rooms, and for visiting entertainers and hair dressers; we are working hard to restore these services within the ‘new normal’ circumstances as soon as we can, for the benefit and enjoyment of the residents.
+We have re-aligned the resident in-house services to meet social distance guidance from the Government, for areas such as lounges and dining rooms, and for visiting entertainers and hair dressers; we are working hard to restore these services within the ‘new normal’ circumstances as soon as we can, when lockdown rules allow.

 Our Covid-19 Timeline of Announcements